Pyramids of Meroë: Western cemetery

-The western cemetery saw the longest continuous use, with burials dating back to the 9th century BCE.
+The western cemetery saw the longest continuous use, with burials dating back to the 9th century BC.
 The western cemetery contains no burials of monarchs and was instead used by non-royal elites.
 There are over 800 graves in the western cemetery, out of which at least 82 were pyramids.
+High dignitaries and their family members appear to have been buried here.